 Sign Language Interpreters

-An interpreter who is accompanying a visitor who is deaf or hard of hearing in order to interpret for that deaf visitor is admitted free.
+An interpreter who is accompanying a guest who is deaf or hard of hearing is admitted free.
 During Deaf Awareness Days, sign language interpreters take part in public presentations.
 With two weeks' advance notice, interpreters are available upon request.
 For more information, contact the special customer liaison.